markjprice/cs12dotnet8/docs/errata/errata.md

 I should have written `x` and `y`.

+In the last paragraph, I wrote, "The `3` result is because the 1 bits in `b` were shifted one column into the 2-and 1-bit columns."

+I should have written, "The `3` result is because the 1 bits in `y` were shifted one column into the 2-and 1-bit columns."

 # Page 383 - Creating a console app to publish

 > Thanks to `mdj._` in the book's Discord channel for raising this issue on December 18, 2023.